oil-rs/oil/docs/DESIGN.md

 Wilcard pattern is `_` you already seen in match arms before

 ### Control Flow: Loops
-Oil has no loops, so you can use recursion!
+Hawk has no loops, so you can use recursion!

 ```
 factorial := |n| match n {